Mar 28, 2023

-According to a recent study, there are 4.2 billion active social media users worldwide.
-Of these, 4.15 billion are active users on mobile devices.
-These figures show a 13.2% increase in the number of global social users in just a year with no sign of slowing down.
+According to a recent study, there are over 4.6 billion active social media users worldwide with people using an average of 7.5 social networks each month.
+These figures show a 10 percent increase in the number of global social users in just a year with no sign of slowing down.

 The ability to understand and use social media effectively is a core and valued skill that every professional should have.
 Social media marketing goes beyond posting a tweet or Facebook update; it is about understanding the dynamic relationship between brands, influencers, and consumers.
 To put it simply, businesses need to reach out to customers in ways that will drive traffic to their website—or product—for potential conversion.
 It now also plays a key role in providing good customer service as many consumers take to social media to ask questions or make comments.

 Educators who recognize social media’s influence should understand the intricacies of each platform from YouTube to TikTok marketing and its potential to maximize community engagement to provide graduates with valuable and applicable skills.